fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 	```
 - `.test()` -> bool

-## Shortcomings with RegExp Constructor and caution
+## Thoughts on RegExp Constructor and caution

 - extra escaping
 - no syntax highlighting

 ## Tools

 - regex 101
 - vscode syntax highlighting (link to my article on that)
 - regex previewer extension